philippeschoeb/reproduced_papers/HQNN_MythOrReality/README.md

 For the photonic implementation, we search 2–24 modes with 1 photon up to modes/2 photons, testing both Fock and unbunched configurations.
 The search space looks as follows:
 ![Search space for the HQNN](./assets/HQNN_params.png)

-`python3 implementation.py` launches the HQNN experiments and stores outputs under `results/hqnn/`.
+`python implementation.py --project HQNN_MythOrReality` launches the HQNN experiments and stores outputs under `results/run_<timestamp>/`.

 ### Summary metrics
 The parameter-count comparison is captured below: